efsalvarenga/CV/index.md

 - 12 years' experience in Oil & Energy, capturing in-depth commercial awareness across E&P, refining, utilities and new energies.
 - I am skilful in slicing and dicing complex problems into manageable sub-components.
-- My professional engineering background is supported by further academic education in operational research and management sciences.
+- My engineering background is supported by further academic education in operational research and management sciences.
 - I keep myself up-to-date with current petroleum data science tools, through SPE, academic, industry papers and self-development.
 - Out of the office I enjoy spending time with my family, powerlifting, trekking and cycling.